iguessthislldo/stablogen/README.md

 The format is the post meta information in [YAML](http://yaml.org), followed by **a blank line**, then the HTML of the post content.
 The YAML can be read in any order, but I am forcing it to be output in the order above every time for readability.
-When changing it, it would be good to know at least the basics of [YAML](https://learnxinyminutes.com/docs/yaml).
+If you were to change it manually, it would be good to know at least the basics of [YAML](https://learnxinyminutes.com/docs/yaml).
 You can put what ever you want in the beginning as long as it's valid YAML, there's no blank line before before the content begins, and all the required tags are there.